Things to Do in Essaouira – A Local Guide’s Honest View

 - Fresh orange juice from street vendors

-These are everyday foods locals eat, and they’re part of the real experience.
+These are everyday foods locals eat, and they are part of the real experience.

 Cafés around Place Moulay Hassan and along the medina edge are perfect for mint tea or coffee with an ocean view.
-I often tell guests: sitting here and doing nothing for 30 minutes is already an activity.
+I often tell guests that sitting here and doing nothing for 30 minutes is already an activity.

 Is Essaouira worth visiting?